-When you are drinking alcohol, your stomach is absorbing the alcohol into your blood stream.
+When you are drinking alcohol, your stomach is absorbing the alcohol into your bloodstream.
 Blood flow takes the alcohol to the brain where it interacts with the neural receptors.
-At the same time, your liver begins to process alcohol out of your system because it is identified as a toxin.
-Alcohol use in moderate amount might not have a serious effect beyond stomach upset.
+At the same time, your liver begins to process the alcohol out of your system because it is identified as a toxin.
+Alcohol use in moderate amounts might not have a serious effect beyond stomach upset.
 Alcohol intake can become a regular part of our lives and with more alcohol comes kidney problems, chest pain, stomach pain, decreased alertness, and even greater risks.
 Mixing a medication or combining alcohol has risks associated with it even when the medication is at the recommended dosage.

 Mixing Alcohol with Other Substances

 The effects of alcohol are intensified when combined with certain medications or some other substances.
-Women generally have less water in their bodies then men and experience higher concentrations of alcohol.
-One effect of alcohol is to a make you drowsy but combined with medication that has a similar effect can be disastrous when driving or operating machinery.
+Women generally have less water in their bodies than men and experience higher concentrations of alcohol.
+One effect of alcohol is to make you drowsy but combined with medication that has a similar effect can be disastrous when driving or operating machinery.

 Can you Drink Alcohol While Taking Ibuprofen?

 Mixing ibuprofen with a small amount of alcohol in your digestive tract is considered safe if it happens infrequently.
 The issues occur when there are higher than normal concentrations of either or both, or pre-existing medical conditions.
-Stomach bleeding in the digestive tract from ulcers and heart conditions can be side effects when we mix ibuprofen and alcohol.
+Stomach bleeding in the digestive tract from ulcers and heart conditions can be a side effect when we mix ibuprofen and alcohol.

 Kidney damage can be serious and even fatal when you are taking ibuprofen and alcohol together.
 Taking ibuprofen, or any pain medication and alcohol together should be avoided when you suspect you have underlying health issues, or your consumption of alcohol is more than a single drink.
 Prescription pain relievers can also contain ibuprofen.
-If you are using prescription medication you should consult with a medical professional who can provide medical advice on the effects of taking any medication in combination with alcohol.
+If you are using the prescription medication you should consult with a medical professional who can provide medical advice on the effects of taking any medication in combination with alcohol.

 Some cold medicines can contain ibuprofen.
-Long term ibuprofen use has been medically reviewed.
-Wellness professionals, using peer reviewed studies oversee such placement in product development ensuring safety.
+Long-term ibuprofen use has been medically reviewed.
+Wellness professionals, using peer-reviewed studies oversee such placement in product development ensuring safety.
 Taking any painkiller has been medically reviewed but when combined with alcohol is never recommended.

 Can I Take Ibuprofen After a Night of Drinking?